Taronga Zoo: Late 20th century

 A critical review in 1967 led to a new emphasis on scientific conservation, education and preservation.
 New exhibits were built starting with the Platypus and Nocturnal houses, waterfowl ponds and walkthrough Rainforest Aviary.
 A Veterinary Quarantine Centre was built as was an Education Centre (funded by the Department of Education).
 Previous attractions such as elephant rides, miniature trains, monkey circus and merry-go-round gave way to educational facilities such as Friendship Farm and Seal Theatre (these latter two exhibits completed in the late 1970s).

 Sky Safari

 A gondola lift (known as the Sky Safari) was installed in 1987 and updated in 2000, transporting passengers between the bottom of the park close to the ferry wharf, and to the top end of the zoo.

+Upgrade

 The gondola closed on 31 January 2023 due to reaching the end of its workable life.
-A proposed update to create a more unforgettable and fully accessible family experience for passengers is in progress.
-It has been aproved, the Sky Safari is scheduled to re-open in 2027-2028.
+A proposed $105M redevelopment to create a more modern and fully accessible passenger experience, including larger gondolas capable of accommodating wheelchairs and prams, has been approved by the NSW Government following assessment.
+The project attracted community opposition, with concerns raised about the increased height and visual impact of pylons above the tree canopy, vegetation removal, and effects on harbour views, as well as the scale of associated infrastructure such as new stations and expanded queuing areas; Sydney Zoo also lodged an objection citing potential competitive impacts.
+The approved design retains the original route while reducing the number of pylons compared to the previous system and introducing new stations, landscaping and visitor facilities.
+Taronga Zoo stated the redevelopment is necessary to replace ageing infrastructure, improve access across the site's steep terrain, and includes tree replacement, environmental and heritage management measures.
+Construction is due to commence in early 2026 with it scheduled to re-open in 2027–2028.